Samsung Food

 FAINÁ DE PIZZERIA - pizzeria style fainá

 Fainá (A.K.A. farinata de Ceci, cecina or torta de Ceci) is a thin unleavened traditional flatbread made from chickpea flour.
 Originally from Genoa, it’s very popular in Argentina and Uruguay, and you can find it in most pizzerias there.
 It’s golden on the outside, moist and creamy on the inside, rich in protein and gluten free.
 It can be eaten on its own, with salad, or more commonly, on top of pizza.
-If you don’t have chimichurri, there’s a recipe for it in my profile( https://s.samsungfood.com/Nhgl7 )
+If you can't find chimichurri, there’s a recipe for it in my profile( https://s.samsungfood.com/Nhgl7 ), or you can substitute it with pesto, or avoid it altogether, but you'll miss the subtle background flavour it adds to the fainá.

 Nutrition balance score